mvmaasakkers/docker-protobuf/README.md

 # Protocol Buffers + Docker
 All inclusive protoc suite, powered by Docker and Alpine Linux.

+## This fork
+I made this fork to add multiple extentions.
+Maybe later I will try and PR them back to the original.
+For now this is experimental.

 ## What's included:
 - protobuf 3.6.0.1
 - gRPC 1.13.0